Using Podman Containers for Regtest Bitcoin Development

 6. Useful aliases for working with the daemon

 Environments like these are often a pain to set up correctly to work together.
 Usernames, passwords, cookies, port numbers, configuration files, the list goes on.
 Building up an easy-to-boot complete setup for bitcoin development is worth our time.
 Moreover, podman containers allow us to front-load the work of these complex setups.
 Once they’re all configured and set up, they don’t fail, and provide easy-to-work-with environments.
+Even better, they shine over time because it’s easy to iterate and fiddle with them ever so slightly to configure them perfectly for our use cases and preferences.

 This article goes into details of how to set up such an environment on both macOS and Linux machines so as to deploy the setup locally for both mobile development (most often done on mac computers) and remotely on cloud droplets (most often done on Linux machines).